brimshot/quickPatterns/README.md

   .chooseColorFromPalette(RainbowColors_p, SEQUENTIAL)
   .setPaletteStep(15); //jump 15 hues each color change
 ```

-If none provided, hue step will default to 3 which, giving a smooth gradient across the palette.
+Hue step defaults to 3 if no value specifically configured.

 For colors to be chosen randomly from the supplied palette, pass *RANDOM* as the second parameter to *chooseColorFromPalette*
 ```